haxetink/tink_core/README.md

 Well, as we've seen **any** function that accepts a `Callback` and returns a `CallbackLink` is suitable to act as a `Signal`.
 But such a `Signal` needn't behave consistently with those built on `CallbackList`, i.e. invokation order might be different or duplicate registration might not be allowed or whatever.
 Or in some instances, the implementation might be slower or weird in some other way (e.g. [ACE's EventEmitter](https://github.com/ajaxorg/ace/blob/master/lib/ace/lib/event_emitter.js#L39) implementation that has all sorts of unexpected behavior if you add/remove handlers for an event type, while an event of the type is dispatched).

 As seen in the example with `IEventDispatcher`, a signal is quite easy to build.
-However, in the above implementation, the `Signal` will always call down to the underlying dispatcher to deal with registration.
+However, in the above implementation, the `Signal` will always call down to the underlying dispatcher to deal with registration - which may be unwanted at times.

-You may have noticed that both `map` and `join` have a paremeter for diking, that is true by default.
-If we do not use diking, what these functions do is to return Signals that implement registration by calling down to the original signals they were constructed from.
+You may have noticed that both `map` and `join` have a paremeter for gathering, that is true by default.
+If we do not use gathering, what these functions do is to return Signals that implement registration by calling down to the original signals they were constructed from.
 Thus `map` will cause the mapping function to be called **for every registered callback**, which can be very expensive.
 Also `join` will cause the resulting `Signal` to propagate any callback registration to both underlying signals, which can become quite expensive if you join a lot of signals together and perform many registration and deregistrations on them.
 However, if you create some signals only as intermediary results to be composed into a larger signal, then you should not use `gather` as this introduces unnecessary intermediary objects.

 The implications of using gathering or not are rather subtle.
 But when in doubt, do use it.
 Or send me an email ;)